BusisiwePieterson/ansible-config-mgt/README.md

 ![image](images/ARCHITECTURE.png)

-In this project we will be automating routine tasks with Ansible Configuration Management.
-In the previous project https://github.com/BusisiwePieterson/NFS-Website-Solution there was alot of manual operations to set up virtual servers, install and configure required software and deploy the web application.
+In this project, we will be automating routine tasks with Ansible Configuration Management.
+In the previous project https://github.com/BusisiwePieterson/NFS-Website-Solution there was a lot of manual operations to set up virtual servers, install and configure required software, and deploy the web application.

-In this project we get to appreciate DevOps tools by making use of Ansible for automating the configuration for our servers.
-We will be making use of Ansible-Client as a Bastion Host and will be writting Ansible playbooks, which is an organized set of scripts written in YAML.
+In this project, we get to appreciate DevOps tools by making use of Ansible for automating the configuration of our servers.
+We will be making use of Ansible-Client as a Bastion Host and will be writing Ansible playbooks, which are an organized set of scripts written in YAML.
 The scripts define the tasks involved in managing a system configuration using the automation tool Ansible.

 But first...

 ### What is a Bastion Host?

 A bastion host is a server used to manage access to an internal or private network from an external network - sometimes called a jump box or jump server.
-Because bastion hosts often sit on the Internet, they typically run a minimum amount of services in order to reduce their attack surface.
+Because bastion hosts often sit on the Internet, they typically run a minimum amount of services to reduce their attack surface.
 They are also commonly used to proxy and log communications, such as SSH sessions.

 ## Install and configure ansible on EC2

-- Launch a new EC2 instance, this will be used run playbooks.
+- Launch a new EC2 instance, this will be used to run playbooks.

 - Install Ansible `sudo apt update` then `sudo apt install ansible`

 - Check the Ansible version `ansible --version`

-- Create a new Github repository.
+- Create a new GitHub repository.

 ![image](images/Screenshot_1.png)